netphager/Atanas-Zhelev-employees/README.md

 npm run preview

-# or

-yarn preview
-This will serve the built files so you can test the production version locally.

 5. Run linter
    Check for linting errors in your code with:

 npm run lint

-# or

-yarn lint
 Project Structure
 Uses React 19 with hooks